Amtrak Cascades Passenger Rail Operations Funding

 Long-Term Funding Challenges for Operating Amtrak Cascades Service

 Starting in October 2013, states with intercity passenger rail service will be required to fund the operations and maintenance of their entire service, instead of using federal dollars through Amtrak.
 This is the result of a law passed by Congress in 2008 that requires states to pay for all state-sponsored service.
 One Amtrak Cascades train between Seattle and Portland is currently funded by federal Amtrak dollars.
 What is known so far is that, without the help of federal funding, the Amtrak Cascades service cost could increase by an additional $3 to $5 million per year.

-The States for Passenger Rail Coalition, chaired by Washington Transportation Secretary Hammond, has been working with Amtrak on a new accounting methodology that will break down all Amtrak direct costs for providing passenger service.
+The States for Passenger Rail Coalition has been working with Amtrak on a new accounting methodology that will break down all Amtrak direct costs for providing passenger service.
 WSDOT is engaged with other states on the implementation strategy to take on these added costs and responsibilities.
 WSDOT is working with Oregon and Amtrak on a revenue management strategy to improve ridership to offset the additional costs.

 Federally Funded Capital Improvements

 Washington state has received nearly $800 million in federal funding to increase the frequency and reliability of the Amtrak Cascades service: